davosmith/moodle-assignsubmission_pdf/README.txt

 * Navigate between the pages by clicking on the 'Next' and 'Prev' buttons or by pressing 'n' and 'p' on the keyboard.

-* Click on 'Save Draft and Close' (or just click on the Window's usual 'close' button) to save the work in progress.
+* Click on 'Save Draft and Close' (or just navigate to a different page) to save the work in progress.

 * Click on the 'Generate Response' icon to create a new PDF with all your annotations present (that the student will be able to access).